Spring Breakthrough 2019 Courses and Videos

 - Aria F. Chernik, Founder and Director, Open Source Pedagogy, Research + Innovation (OSPRI); Lecturing Fellow, Social Science Research Institute

 - Matthew Rascoff, Associate Vice Provost for Digital Education and Innovation

 How to Fix Anything

 In a world with seemingly endless problems, how might you hit the pause button on all the demands for quick fixes?
 When faced with a design problem, what do you need to know before conceiving a solution?
 These questions will guide our immersion into the ways people express challenges that connect the built environment to their everyday lives.
 This is a course in thinking about problems that drive research and design, with a focus on the material world.
 The course is meant for all students to slow down and scope open-ended design problems in conversation with community partners.
 Students will learn skills of ethnography, including observation and interview, and will apply these skills by working with partners such as the Lemur Center, the Nasher Museum of Art, the Duke Medical Center, and Duke Forest who will present challenges specific to their site.
 We will discuss how different sorts of research methods are appropriate to different sorts of problems, and how problems derive from specific contexts.
 Students of all backgrounds are welcome, especially students with interests in health, the arts, the environment, and engineering.

-- Ann Saterbak, Professor of the Practice, Department of Biomechanical Engineering
+- Ann Saterbak, Professor of the Practice, Department of Biomedical Engineering

 - Harris Solomon, Associate Professsor, Department of Cultural Anthropology